OperationFman/portfolio/README.md

 &nbsp;

-### Add A Tutorial
+### Add A Guide

-1. Create a tutorial within any notion pages, ensure it has a cover image.
+1. Create a guide within any notion pages, ensure it has a cover image.
 It should be the same as the thumbnail but higher res (Ideal px width x height is 1500x850).